Board of Directors

 Kent has been using a wheelchair for 26 years and was involved in wheelchair sports for some of that time.
 When he called Edmonton home, he played basketball with the Canadian Wheelchair Basketball League and trained for field events at the Rick Hansen Steadward Centre.

-Director (La Crete)Denise Braun has served as a director on VAD's board since 2015.
+Director (La Crete)Denise Braun has served as a member of the board of Voice of Albertans with Disabilities since 2015.

 Denise lives a busy life as a rancher, wife, and mother of five.
 She enjoys working with horses on their ranch.

-Director (Edmonton)Ian became a director on VAD's board in 2013.
+Director (Edmonton)Ian became a member of the board of Voice of Albertans with Disabilities in 2013.

 Ian brings a unique combination of humour and hope to his work as a motivational speaker, where he often says that "a brain injury is easy to die from . . . but harder to live with."